Category Archives: Meditation

 So what did I do during all this sturm und drang?
 I opened my heart.
 I breathed through my own exasperation, fear, and anger, my wish to grab her and lash out.
 I told myself, “This isn’t an emergency.
 It just feels that way, emotions are high.”
 I asked her to identify where in her body she felt the anger, and what it felt like.
 She said her chest felt like it had flames inside.
 She wanted me nearby but not to touch her.
 And I told her how my body felt listening to her.
 “My chest feels heavy, listening to you say you want to scratch yourself,” I said.
 “My story is that the anger you feel is very huge and scary and feels like a monster inside you.”
 She relaxed a bit.
 She agreed.

-I talked to Claire a bit about the pain-body, a term Eckhart Tolle uses for the ego as an entity of negative energy.
+I talked to Bean a bit about the pain-body, a term Eckhart Tolle uses for the ego as an entity of negative energy.
 I described that we all have a pain-body, and that we have a choice whether to feed it our energy and attention and make it grow, or not.
 Negative self-talk, angry thoughts, judgements — all this fuels the pain-body.
 She said the pain-body is bad.
 And I replied, “It just IS.
 Whether or not you judge it good or bad, it exists.
 If you judge and resist it, you push away that part of yourself, and that feeds it too.”
 I told her that’s why I’m always suggesting she breathe and connect with the stillness inside.

 As for the other part, about being different, I simply acknowledged all these feelings and contradictions.
 I held her as she sobbed.
 And within me, my heart quaked with this realization: I cannot protect her — from the world, or from herself.
 I parent diligently, I try to let go and give her independence, I teach her to understand and don’t parent autocratically or through intimidation.
 In other words, I’m trying to give her a loving, supportive home, and yet she has such anger and feels disconnected from others.
 I once said to another parent who was coping with a challenging child, “The trick is to accept the child you have, not the one you imagined you’d have.”
 Well, those words are coming back to me.